VandenkerckhoveJesse/Axxes.SkiSimulation.Templates/README.md

 Once the user has written and uploaded his algorithm, the engine will calculate the skier's route.
 If the skier collides or falls off the track on his route, the engine will only return the route up to that point.
 In this way, the user can optimize the algorithm and make the route more efficient.

+## Requirements
+* Docker
+* Right version of the driver the language the algorithm will be written in.
+* IDE of you choise
+* Window XP of Vista (joke)

 ## How can I use the ski simulation
 ### Clone the template repository
 Clone this repository and you can start!